tristerry08-coder/Navio/docs/STYLES.md

 ## How to add a new icon

-1. Add an svg icon to `data/styles/default/light/symbols/` (and to `dark` too) preferably look for icons in [collections OM uses already](../data/copyright.html#icons)
+1. Add an svg icon to `data/styles/default/light/symbols/` (and to `dark` too) preferably look for icons in [collections CoMaps uses already](../data/copyright.html#icons)
 2. Add icon rendering/visibility rules into `data/styles/default/include/Icons.mapcss` and to "navigation style" `data/styles/vehicle/include/Icons.mapcss`
 3. Run `tools/unix/generate_symbols.sh` to add new icons into skin files
 4. Run `tools/unix/generate_drules.sh` to generate drawing rules for the new icons